virada-k/instacart-predictive-analytics-for-customer-behavior/01-SQL-database-simulation/README.md

 <br>

 ## Create Table
+I would like to attached some code about the create table according below.

 ```sql
 -- This script is designed to create a relational database schema based on the InstaCart Online dataset.

 CREATE TABLE orders (
   order_id INT PRIMARY KEY,
   user_id INT NOT NULL,